-When Cathal Joyce crashed to the sod in Mullingar’s Cusack Park moments before the Westmeath Championship semi-final between Athlone and Rosemount in 2015 only the quick thinking of the team’s physiotherapist, his brother James, saved his life.
+When footballer Cathal Joyce collapsed moments before the Westmeath Championship semi-final in 2015 the quick thinking of his brother James, saved his life.

-Mercifully the opposition team’s doctor, Patrick Boland, and a cardiac nurse from Mullingar hospital, Stacy Egan, also jumped into action to administer additional rounds of CPR while a defibrillator was sourced.
+Dr Patrick Boland, and a cardiac nurse from Mullingar hospital, Stacy Egan helped to administer additional rounds of CPR while a defibrillator was sourced.

-But for the three rounds of CPR to keep his blood circulating and the ‘shock’ from the defibrillator Cathal would have died.
+But for the three rounds of CPR and the ‘shock’ from the defibrillator Cathal would have died.

-He was just 25 years of age and was suffering a cardiac arrest.
+He was just 25 and was suffering a cardiac arrest.

-Six months after his cardiac arrest and discharge from hospital Cathal was back playing football – “I scored 2-2!” – but is doing so with an ICD implanted under his left collar-bone.
+Six months later Cathal was back playing football with an ICD implanted under his left collar-bone.

 “I’m not playing at the intensity I used to, but I’m playing, which is fantastic,” he said.